romainaugier/OpenViewer/README.md

 ## Dependencies

-OpenViewer uses [OpenImageIO](https://github.com/OpenImageIO/oiio), [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr) and [Wuffs](https://github.com/google/wuffs) for image reading, [OpenColorIO](https://github.com/AcademySoftwareFoundation/OpenColorIO) to manage colorspaces and [Dear ImGui](https://github.com/ocornut/imgui) for the interface.
+OpenViewer uses [OpenImageIO](https://github.com/OpenImageIO/oiio), [OpenEXR](https://github.com/AcademySoftwareFoundation/openexr) and [Wuffs](https://github.com/google/wuffs) for image reading, [OpenColorIO](https://github.com/AcademySoftwareFoundation/OpenColorIO) to manage colorspaces, [TBB](https://github.com/oneapi-src/oneTBB), [ISPC](https://github.com/ispc/ispc) and [Dear ImGui](https://github.com/ocornut/imgui) for the interface.

 ## Installation

 OpenViewer uses [Vcpkg](https://github.com/microsoft/vcpkg) to manage dependencies and [CMake](https://cmake.org/) to build across platforms.
-Make sure git and cmake are installed on your machine before building OpenViewer.
+Make sure ispc, git and cmake are installed on your machine before building OpenViewer.

 You first need to install vcpkg and OpenViewer's dependencies.
 Depending on your machine capabilities, it can take a non negligeable amount of time to build (up to 1 hour on the small pc I use to develop on linux).